Configure Shell modules

 Module manifest

-Each module can have a manifest file (module.config) in the root directory of the module where you can specify further module-specific settings.
+) in the module's root directory, where you can specify further module-specific settings.

 Security

-A shell module can specify which security policy that should be applied to all requests for the module by assigning attribute authorizationPolicy in module.config with the name of the policy to apply.
-If the module does not explicitly specify a policy is by default no policy applied to public modules while a policy named episerver:defaultshellmodule (requires user to be in any of roles defined in CmsPolicyOptions.DefaultShellModuleRoles
+with the name of the policy to apply.
+If the module does not explicitly specify a policy, is by default no policy applied to public modules, while a policy named episerver:defaultshellmodule

 which by default is WebEditors, WebAdmins, CmsAdmins, and Administrators) is applied to protected modules.

-Example on assign policy episerver:cmsedit
+Example of assigned policy episerver:cmsedit

-for module through module.config:
+for the module through module.config

 <?xml version="1.0" encoding="utf-8" ?>